Gareth Graham

 Gareth Lee Graham (born 6 December 1978) is a Northern Irish retired footballer who played as a midfielder or right back.
-He began his career in the Football League at Crystal Palace, before transferring to Brentford in 1999.
+He began his career in the Football League at Crystal Palace before transferring to Brentford in 1999.
 Upon his release from Brentford, Graham embarked on a nomadic career in non-League football.
-He represented Northern Ireland U21 at international level.
+He represented Northern Ireland U21 at the international level.
 He was known by the nickname "Ginge".

 Club career

 Crystal Palace

-Graham began his career in his native Northern Ireland with Dungoyne Boys and Glentoran, before moving to England to join the youth system at Crystal Palace.
+Graham began his career in his native Northern Ireland with Dungoyne Boys and Glentoran before moving to England to join the youth system at Crystal Palace.
 He reached the final of the FA Youth Cup and won the Southern Junior Floodlit Cup with the youth team during the 1996–97 season and also made his debut for the reserve team.
 Graham signed his first professional contract in March 1997 and broke into the reserve team during the early part of the 1997–98 season.

 A broken leg suffered in a Surrey Senior Cup match for the reserve team in late 1997 hampered Graham's progress.
-Graham returned to match play with the reserve team early in the 1998–99 season and to regain fitness, Graham and teammate Andy Martin joined Southern League Premier Division club Merthyr Tydfil on loan December 1998.
+Graham returned to match play with the reserve team early in the 1998–99 season, and to regain fitness, Graham and teammate Andy Martin joined Southern League Premier Division club Merthyr Tydfil on loan in December 1998.
 He made his Crystal Palace debut away to Watford on 24 April 1999, as a substitute for Steven Thomson after 77 minutes of the 2–1 defeat.
 Graham failed to receive a call into the first team during the early months of the 1999–00 season and departed the club in October 1999.

 Brentford

 Graham joined Second Division club Brentford on loan on 28 September 1999 and the move was made permanent on 6 October.
-Following a loan at Southern League Premier Division club Crawley Town, Graham finally made his Brentford debut on 18 December, as a late substitute for Martin Rowlands in a 1–0 defeat to Wigan Athletic.
-Graham broke into the team on a regular basis in March 2000 and finished the 1999–00 season with 13 appearances.
+Following a loan at Southern League Premier Division club Crawley Town, Graham made his Brentford debut on 18 December, as a late substitute for Martin Rowlands in a 1–0 defeat to Wigan Athletic.
+Graham broke into the team on a regular basis in March 2000 and finished the 1999–2000 season with 13 appearances.

-Graham was out of favour under new manager Ray Lewington during the 2000–01 season, but a buildup of games in hand (due to bad weather and Brentford's run to the 2001 Football League Trophy Final) saw the squad stretched during the second half of the season and Graham was a regular unused substitute.
+Graham was out of favour under new manager Ray Lewington during the 2000–01 season, but a buildup of games in hand (due to bad weather and Brentford's run to the 2001 Football League Trophy Final) saw the squad stretched during the second half of the season, and Graham was a regular unused substitute.
 He made his only appearance of the season as a late substitute for Jay Tabb in a 2–2 draw with Luton Town on 3 May 2001.
 Graham was released at the end of the 2000–01 season, after making just 14 appearances during his time with the Bees.